zenml-io/zenml/docs/book/mlops-stacks/annotators/annotators.md

 launch annotation, configure your datasets and get stats on how many labeled tasks you have ready for use.

-Data annotation / labelling is a core part of MLOps that is frequently left out of the conversation.
-ZenML will incrementally start to build in features that support an iterative annotation workflow that sees the people doing labelling (and their workflows/behaviors) as integrated parts of their ML process(es).
+Data annotation / labeling is a core part of MLOps that is frequently left out of the conversation.
+ZenML will incrementally start to build in features that support an iterative annotation workflow that sees the people doing labeling (and their workflows/behaviors) as integrated parts of their ML process(es).

 ![When and where to annotate.](../assets/annotation/annotation-when-where.png)